geoshad/overthewire_bandit/SOLUTIONS.md

 My notes on overthewire.org/wargames/bandit.

-Each level requires privilege escalation in order to escalate to the next level.
+Each level requires privilege escalation in order to escalate to the next level, often by accessing a password in one way or another.

 ## Level 0